bparanj/Essential-TDD/en/05-scanner/05-scanner.markdown

 The display method is under our control so we can use Mock.
 Mock is a design technique that is used to discover API.
 This is an example of right way to use Mock.

+## Notes on Mock Objects ##

+A Mock Object is a substitute implementation to emulate or instrument other domain code.
+It should be simpler than the real code, not duplicate its implementation, and allow you to set up private state to aid in testing.
+The emphasis in mock implementations is on absolute simplicity, rather than completeness.
+For example, a mock collection class might always return the same results from an index method, regardless of the actual parameters.

+A warning sign of a Mock Object becoming too complex is that it starts calling other Mock Objects – which might mean that the unit test is not sufficiently local.
+When using Mock Objects, only the unit test and the target domain code are real.

+## Why use mock objects? ##

+- Deferring Infrastructure Choices
+- Lightweight emulation of required complex system state
+- On demand simulation of conditions
+- Interface Discovery
+- Loosely coupled design achieved via dependency injection

+## A Pattern for Unit Testing ##

+Create instances of Mock Objects

+· Set state in the Mock Objects
+· Set expectations in the Mock Objects
+· Invoke domain code with Mock Objects as parameters
+· Verify consistency in the Mock Objects

+With this style, the test makes clear what the domain code is expecting from its environment, in effect documenting its preconditions, postconditions, and intended use.
+All these aspects are defined in executable test code, next to the domain code to which they refer.
+We sometimes find that arguing over which objects to verify gives us better insight into a test and, hence, the	domain.
+In our experience, this style makes it easy for new readers to understand the unit tests as it reduces the amount of context they have to remember.
+We have also found that it is useful for demonstrating to new programmers how to write effective unit tests.

+Testing with Mock Objects improves domain code by preserving encapsulation, reducing global dependencies, and clarifying the interactions between classes.

 ## Reference ##

 Working Effectively with Legacy Code